LEAGUE SETUP:

 RELIEVERS:10 games in relief this year or last year

-Position Questions: If a player should be in a different position than drafted, please let me know shortly after the draft so I can make the proper adjustments.
+Position Questions: If a player should be in a different position than drafted, please let the commish know shortly after the draft so he can make the proper adjustments.

 If a correct roster is not locked in, the previous weeks roster will be applied for the current week.
 The exception to this rule is as follows: